A Look at Caribbean Mosquito Virus Risks & Symptoms when Traveling with Babies & Young Children

-Yellow fever is potentially deadly, and (so far) it is the most most serious mosquito virus in Caribbean countries to really fear, so fortunately it’s not that widespread.
-There is a vaccine available that is often recommended before travel to affected countries, and proof of vaccination is often required to visit.
+Yellow fever is potentially deadly.
+So far, it is the most most serious mosquito virus in Caribbean countries.
+Fortunately, it’s not that widespread.
+A recommended vaccine is available for travel to affected countries.
+Proof of vaccination is often required.

 Infants aged <9 months are at higher risk for developing encephalitis from yellow fever vaccine, which is a live virus vaccine.
 Studies conducted during the early 1950s identified 4 cases of encephalitis out of 1,000 children aged <6 months vaccinated with yellow fever vaccine.
 An additional 10 cases of encephalitis associated with yellow fever vaccine administered to infants aged <4 months were reported worldwide during the 1950s.

 Travelers with infants aged <9 months should be advised against traveling to areas within the yellow fever–endemic zone.
 ACIP recommends that yellow fever vaccine never be given to infants aged <6 months.
 Infants aged 6–8 months should be vaccinated only if they must travel to areas of ongoing epidemic yellow fever and if a high level of protection against mosquito bites is not possible.

 This is not a medical site, so please consult with your doctor before visiting any destination considered a risk for illness.

 Lastly, preventing a Caribbean mosquito virus is as simple as avoiding bites from infected mosquitos.
 Oh, but only if it was that simple… especially with kids!